Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 Nearby: The Egyptian Museum is a short taxi ride away or a 20-minute walk.

-This misunderstood district is surrounded by stereotypes – it’s allegedly filled with “criminals in hiding” and “people living amongst the graves.”
+This misunderstood district is surrounded by stereotypes – it’s allegedly filled with “criminals in hiding” and “people living among the graves.”

 But if you’re looking for gorgeous medieval architecture, handmade crafts and authentic experiences, then better just ignore those stereotypes.
 Take a walking tour of the City of the Dead and see it for yourself.